mkenny10/RNA_seq/MasterNotes.md

 https://docs.google.com/spreadsheets/d/1fa-FXVMlCXOZkbHSx_mMg0OXLMy9BeBJg8uWrEMpKGo/edit?gid=0#gid=0

+For the WTA2 sample, all 21012870 reads left over from trimming were detected by bowtie, and the overall alignment rate for the sample was 98.45%.
+Across all six samples included in the analysis, overall alignment rates were approximately 98%, which represents high overall alignment for all included samples.

 # High-throughput Sequence Analysis
 After sequence alignment, we next counted the number of reads per gene using the software HTSeq.
 This required creating a conda environment in the local terminal with the following code: